Terminal-2 icon

 Learn more about Giving on adyen.com.

-Before the nonprofit can receive donations, they need to be onboarded and we need to configure Giving for your merchant account.
+Before the nonprofit can receive donations, they need to be onboarded and Giving needs to be configured.
 The payment terminal will then prompt for a donation either:

 • Automatically after every payment.
 This is possible with all integrations and with standalone terminals.